annaesvensson/yellow-core/README.md

     Title: Unlisted page
     Status: unlisted
     ---
-    This page is not visible in navigation and search results.
+    This page is not visible in navigation, sitemap and search results.

 Content file with redirection: